 You can also apply a weighting to the scores.
 This can multiply or divide the score to affect the overall score assigned to the application.

-To change the scoring settings, click the more button one the question field and choose Scoring Options.
+To change the scoring settings, click the 'More' button on the question field and choose Scoring Options.

 Sub Forms